MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L05_Implement_GitHub_Actions_for_CI_CD.md

         }
     ```

-1. You also need to run the following command to register the resource provider for the **Azure App Service** you will deploy later:
+1. (Skip if already registered) You also need to run the following command to register the resource provider for the **Azure App Service** you will deploy later:

    ```bash
    az provider register --namespace Microsoft.Web